edgelesssys/contrast/docs/docs/getting-started/bare-metal.md

-# Prepare a bare metal instance
+# Prepare a bare-metal instance

 ## Hardware and firmware setup